tomoe317/bolt.diy/README.md

 ## Running the Application

-You have two options for running Bolt.DIY: directly on your machine or using Docker.
+You have two options for running https://github.com/tomoe317/bolt.diy/raw/refs/heads/main/.github/bolt_diy_Coeloglossum.zip directly on your machine or using Docker.

 ### Option 1: Direct Installation (Recommended for Beginners)